Tableau - Testing in Non-Production Environments

 NOTE: Non-Production Environments are only for testing functionality and not to be used for the creation, sharing, viewing, refreshing, and/or revising of visualizations or data sources and any similar content development or review.

-What to do if there is an issue?
+What should you do if there is an issue?

 If you find an issue with the new environments submit a ticket to let us know and ask it to be routed to the Analytics and Business Intelligence Group so we can take a look at it.